-- and then to expand production.
-MNCs with huge wealth can quite easily do so. - 19.
-How is production getting linked through MNCs?
+- 36. How is production getting linked through MNCs?
 (CBSE 2016) - Ans.
 Some of the major criteria, which an MNC looks for, before setting up a production unit are availability of skilled and unskilled labour at low cost.
 The company or the factory should be closer to the market for finished products.
 Availability of other factors, such as, infrastructure (for production) should be assured.
 Other than the above mentioned factors, Government policy of the country should look after the interests of the MNC setting up its office or production unit.
 When the conditions are according to their satisfaction, MNCs set up production jointly with the local companies of that country.
-Then the benefit of such joint production is two-fold. - First, MNCs provide money for additional investments. - Second, MNCs bring latest technology for production. - 20.
+Then the benefit of such joint production is two-fold. - First, MNCs provide money for additional investments. - Second, MNCs bring latest technology for production. - 37.
 How do MNCs help in the growth of the local companies?
 (CBSE 2016) - Ans.
 At times, MNCs set up production units jointly with some of the local companies of the country.
 Local companies benefit in two ways from this joint venture.
 MNCs provide money for buying new machines so that the process of production speeds up.
 MNCs, at times, introduce latest technology for production.
 To take an example, Cargill Foods, a very large American MNC, has bought over smaller Indian companies such as Parakh Foods.
 Parakh Foods had built a large marketing network in various parts of India, where its brand was well-reputed.
 Also, Parakh Foods had four oil refineries, whose control has now shifted to Cargill.
 Cargill is now the largest producer of edible oil in India, with a capacity to make 5 million pouches daily.

-21. Read the sources given below and answer the questions that follow:
+38. Read the sources given below and answer the questions that follow: